How to Land the Best Jobs in Cyber Security [Includes Salary Data]

 Chief Information Security Officer (CISO)

 A security architect is responsible for analyzing security threats and recommending solutions to protect information and data.
-They may participate in the development of security hardware and software, oversee and educate staff on security policies, design security models and install VPNs, firewalls, and more.
+They may participate in the development of security hardware and software, oversee and educate staff on security policies, design security models and install VPNs, firewalls and more.
+Noting that 27% of employers hiring for this position request a master’s degree, Cyberseek.org lists an average salary of $129,000.

 Information Security Crime Investigator/Forensics Expert

-A forensics expert is a cyber crime fighting Sherlock Holmes who investigates cyber attacks and tries to identify flaws in the system that allow for an attack along with clues left by the attackers.
+A forensics expert is a cybercrime-fighting Sherlock Holmes who investigates cyber attacks and tries to identify flaws in the system that allow for an attack, along with clues left by the attackers.
+Related job titles include Cybersecurity Forensics Analyst, Cybersecurity Incident Responder, Cyber Forensics Analyst, according to Cyberseek.org, which lists an average salary of $85,000.

 How to Get Hired

-That means that if you want to land a job in cyber security, and if you want to land any of the jobs listed above, you’re going to need significant experience, education and certifications.
+That means that if you want to land a job in cybersecurity, including the jobs listed above, you will likely need a combination of experience, education and industry certifications.

 - CISM – Certified Information Security Manager.
 This certification focuses on governance, risk management and compliance.